BiaPyX/BiaPy-doc/source/get_started/configuration.rst

 Previous to normalization, you can choose to do a percentile clipping to remove outliers (by setting ``DATA.NORMALIZATION.PERC_CLIP`` to ``True``).
 Lower and upper bound for percentile clip are set with  ``DATA.NORMALIZATION.PERC_LOWER`` and ``DATA.NORMALIZATION.PERC_UPPER`` respectively.

-A few options are available for normalizing the data:

-* Adjusting it to the ``[0-1]`` range, which is the default option.
-This can be done by setting ``DATA.NORMALIZATION.TYPE`` to ``div``.
+The data normalization type is controlled by ``DATA.NORMALIZATION.TYPE`` and a few options are available:

+* ``'div'`` (default): normalizes the data to ``[0-1]`` range.
+The division is done using the maximum value of the data type. i.e. 255 for uint8 or 65535 if uint16.
-* Custom normalization using a specified mean (``DATA.NORMALIZATION.CUSTOM_MEAN``) and standard deviation (``DATA.NORMALIZATION.CUSTOM_STD``).
-This can be done by setting ``DATA.NORMALIZATION.TYPE`` to ``custom``.
+* ``'custom'``: custom normalization using a specified mean (``DATA.NORMALIZATION.CUSTOM_MEAN``) and standard deviation (``DATA.NORMALIZATION.CUSTOM_STD``).
 If the mean and standard deviation are both set to ``-1``, which is the default, they will be calculated based on the training data.
 These values will be stored in the job's folder to be used at the inference phase, so that the test images are normalized using the same values.
 If specific values for mean and standard deviation are provided, those values will be used for normalization.
+* ``'scale_range'``: normalizes the data to ``[0-1]`` range but, instead of dividing by the maximum value of the data type as in ``'div'``, it divides by the maximum value of each image.

 Pre-processing
 ~~~~~~~~~~~~~~